01 of 14

 12 of 14

-LA Plaza, a museum about the history and contribution of Mexicans and Mexican culture in Los Angeles, occupies two historic buildings on Main Street near La Placita Old Plaza Church, directly across the street from the Pico House.
-The two-story Plaza House was built in 1883 as part of the Carnier Block by Frenchman Philippe Carnier.
+LA Plaza de Cultura y Artes, which is a museum about the history and contribution of Mexicans and Mexican culture in Los Angeles, occupies two historic buildings on Main Street near La Placita Old Plaza Church.
+The two-story Plaza House was built in 1883 as part of the Garnier Block by Frenchman Philippe Garnier.
 The lower level has been occupied by a variety of shops, saloons, and restaurants.

 Both buildings suffered damage from earthquakes and fires and sat vacant for decades before being completely retrofitted and renovated for their current use as a museum.Continue to 13 of 14 below.